 A dividend policy is a policy in which an organization uses to organize its dividend payout to its shareholders.
 The legal framework within which you can pay dividends in Nigeria are:

-- If it will not lead to a reduction in the company’s capital
+- So long as it will not lead to a reduction in the company’s capital

 - If it will not make it unable to pay its debts as at when due

-- If losses from the previous year need not be paid in the current year
+- If we need not pay only losses from the previous year in the current year

 They are an income for shareholders, despite the suggestion that it is irrelevant.
 The company’s board of directors are often the largest shareholders and have the most to benefit from an abundant dividend policy.